WhitehillGroup/docs/docs/dwprox/autopro/autopro.md

 :::warning

-This will not work if you are using AutoPro v1 or haven't updated your product which you can do by following this [video](https://youtu.be/SB3it9Jkqbc)
+This will not work if you are using AutoPro v1 or haven't migrated your product which you can do by following this [video](https://youtu.be/SB3it9Jkqbc)

 :::